The cost of keeping ARHS healthy

 “As of now, we are very fortunate from the teaching and custodial side,” Director of Operations Keith Lavoie said in an interview via Zoom.
 “None of the teachers had to be laid off.”

 According to Pellegrino, even though no teachers were laid off, some empty positions, such as those left by teachers who retired, were not filled.
+We tried every other way to keep people employed for as long as we possibly could, but it was no longer possible for financial reasons only.” — Keith Lavoie, Director of Operations

 In addition to not having to lay off any teaching staff, the district has employed “building-based subs.”
 These substitute teachers are assigned a regular schedule at each school (instead of substitutes being called in the morning of a known absence).